OS2sandbox/connector-poc/README.md

 ## 🧑‍🤝‍🧑 Organisation
 Still informal and on volunteer basis

+@miphilin & @sobuos are working on anchoring a couple of integration projects (or "connectors" if you like) in this project.

 > [!IMPORTANT]
 > We are looking for contributors and maintainers
 >